-In eukaryotes, the conserved promoter elements differ for genes transcribed by RNA polymerases I, II, and III.
-RNA polymerase I transcribes genes that have two GC-rich promoter sequences in the –45 to +20 region.
-These sequences alone are sufficient for transcription initiation to occur, but promoters with additional sequences in the region from –180 to –105 upstream of the initiation site will further enhance initiation.
+The conserved promoter elements for genes transcribed by polymerases I and III differ from those transcribed by RNA polymerase II.
+RNA polymerase I transcribes genes that have two GC-rich promoter sequences in the -45 to +20 region.
+These sequences alone are sufficient for transcription initiation to occur, but promoters with additional sequences in the region from -180 to -105 upstream of the initiation site will further enhance initiation.
 Genes that are transcribed by RNA polymerase III have upstream promoters or promoters that occur within the genes themselves.

 Elongation and Termination

 Following the formation of the preinitiation complex, the polymerase is released from the other transcription factors, and elongation is allowed to proceed as it does in prokaryotes with the polymerase synthesizing pre-mRNA in the 5′ to 3′ direction.
 As discussed previously, RNA polymerase II transcribes the major share of eukaryotic genes, so this section will focus on how this polymerase accomplishes elongation and termination.

 Although the enzymatic process of elongation is essentially the same in eukaryotes and prokaryotes, the DNA template is more complex.
 When eukaryotic cells are not dividing, their genes exist as a diffuse mass of DNA and proteins called chromatin.
 The DNA is tightly packaged around charged histone proteins at repeated intervals.
 These DNA–histone complexes, collectively called nucleosomes, are regularly spaced and include 146 nucleotides of DNA wound around eight histones like thread around a spool.